stevencombs/retrocombs.github.io/_posts/mega65/2022-11-19-xanadu-bas-demo.md

 To be clear.
 I had nothing to do with this demo.
 Both developers reached out to me and asked if I would take time to capture and share their creation since I had capture equipment and a channel full of MEGA65 fans.
 I was thrilled to be asked and now after seeing this demos…WOW!
 While the assembly language version does a great job of highlighting the hardware features of the MEGA65, I'm blown away by the BASIC version and can't wait to dig into the BASIC code to see how parts of the demo were created.

-When Gurcé reached out, he shared the paraphrased information below:
+When Gürçe reached out, he shared the paraphrased information below:

 > This is the second MEGA65 demo to feature at a demo party, but the first to highlight the VIC4 capabilities.
 The BAS goal was to bring together a collective of creative coders to explore the capabilities and limits of the MEGA65.
 When one demo group or team sees this, the hope is that other demo teams will try to push push the hardware even more.